What is child labour?

 Not all work is bad

-Not all work that children undertake in agriculture is bad for them or is work that ECLT seeks to eliminate.
+Not all work that children undertake in agriculture is bad for them or is work that the ECLT Foundation seeks to eliminate.
 Below the minimum working age, light work that is of low risk and that does not interfere with children’s schooling or right to leisure time may be allowed from 12 or 13 years of age.

 The main international and legal instruments related to child labour are the Conventions of the International Labour Organization (ILO) and the Convention on the Rights of the Child (UNCRC).
 To see the full text of these conventions follow these external links: